-The Four Mile Beach foreshore is valued for a number of reasons and the management of the foreshore should aim to protect and enhance these values.
+The Four Mile Beach foreshore is valued by residents and visitors for a number of reasons and the management of the foreshore should aim to protect and enhance these values.
 The following section outlines the social, cultural and environmental values that have been identified for the Four Mile Beach foreshore area, as well as describing any threats or challenges to these values.